 Selling a Texas Home: What Are My Disclosure Obligations?

-Texas law requires that you, as a home seller, make certain disclosures to the buyer before the closing.
-The purpose is to reveal various problems with the property that could affect its value or desirability.
-If you're selling your home in the Lone Star State, what must you disclose to prospective buyers, and when?
+Texas law requires that you, if you're selling a home in the Lone Star State, make certain disclosures to the prospective buyer about the property's condition before the closing.
+The purpose is to reveal various physical and other problems with the property that could affect its value or desirability.
+What must you disclose to prospective buyers, and when?

 Disclosure Laws in Texas for Home Sales

-Seller disclosures in Texas are governed by Texas Property Code Section § 5.008.
-It says that sellers of single-unit residential real property must give purchasers a written notice containing their knowledge of the condition of the property, and sets forth language that should be on that form, focusing on material defects.
+Seller disclosures in Texas are governed by Texas Property Code Section § 5.008 (1983).
+This statute says that sellers of single-unit residential real property must give purchasers a written notice containing their knowledge of the condition of the property.
+The statute sets forth language that should be on that form, focusing on material defects.

 That language has been incorporated into a standard form created by the Texas Real Estate Commission (TREC), a state agency charged with overseeing the real estate market.